knpuniversity/stripe/knpu/ep2-subscriptions/canceling-on-our-site.md

-# Tracking Cancelation in our Database
+# Tracking Cancelations in our Database

 When the user cancels, we need to *somehow* update the user's row in the subscription table so that we know this happened!
 And actually, it's kind of complicated: the